CONDITIONS WE TREAT

 Pinched Nerve

-A nerve that is compressed or irritated by surrounding tissues, such as muscles, tendons, bones, or cartilage, is called a pinched nerve.
+A pinched nerve is a nerve that is compressed or irritated by surrounding tissues, such as muscles, tendons, bones, or cartilage.
 This compression disrupts normal nerve function, leading to various symptoms like pain, tingling, burning, numbness, or weakness.
 Pinched nerves can occur in different body parts, commonly in the spine, neck, or wrists.

 Chiropractic care can help alleviate symptoms of pinched nerves through various techniques aimed at reducing nerve compression and improving spinal alignment.
 Chiropractic uses manual adjustments to manipulate the spine and other joints, which can relieve pressure on the affected nerves.
 Restoring proper alignment can reduce inflammation and promote natural healing.
 Chiropractic treatment may include spinal decompression, soft tissue manipulation, exercises, and stretches, which can further relieve tension and promote nerve function.